jyotiyadav94/ETL_pipeline/README.md

 |-----------|------------|------------|
 | string    | string     | string     |

 This dataset contains information about different entities or individuals, each identified by a unique `entity_id`.
-Here's a breakdown of the columns:

 - **entity_id**: Unique identifier for each entity or individual.
 - **taxCode**: Tax code or fiscal code associated with the entity.
 In Italy, this is known as "codice fiscale," a unique identifier used for tax purposes.